Clitheroe Castle: Keep

 The keep is a square tower with flat pilasters at the corners giving the appearance of corner towers, with the walls being 8.75 ft wide at the base.
-The ground floor, is thought to have been accessed from above via a trapdoor, with recessed arrowslits in the middle of the walls on three sides, except the northwest.
+The ground floor is thought to have been accessed from above via a trapdoor.
+There are recessed arrowslits in the middle of the walls on three sides, except the northwest.
 Two of these have been converted into entrances, with the other, on the southwest side, filled-in.
 The main entrance to the keep was on the first floor on the northwest side, accessed by an external staircase.
-Next to this, in the western corner tower is the lower entry to a spiral staircase, which today rises to a height of 46 ft from the ground, somewhat higher than the other surviving walls.
+Next to this, in the western corner tower, is the lower entry to a spiral staircase, which today rises to a height of 46 ft from the ground, somewhat higher than the other surviving walls.
 It is thought that the keep would have had a parapet with at least one turret above the staircase.
 The first floor also had another door in the southwest wall with recessed arrowslits in the other walls.
 The doorway may have led to the ramparts of the adjacent curtain wall.
 What today appears to be another doorway next to this, leading by a right-angled passage into the keep, was actually a barrel vaulted mural chamber, which seems to have had an arrowslit in the wall at this end, now breached.
 This chamber may have been a garderobe, but this is debated.
 The walls above show no signs of any wall openings even to the staircase.
 The re-building work may have removed any evidence of a doorway to what was possibly a second floor of sleeping accommodation, or the walls may have concealed a pitched roof, similar to the keep at Peveril.
 There is also no evidence of fireplace openings in any part of the keep.
 The repairs made during the restoration work used limestone from quarries at the nearby village of Chatburn, making the additions identifiable.